↑

 1. Place a box grater inside a large bowl.

+Pro tip.
 When grating the tomatoes, use a flat hand and gently press the inside flesh against the grater.
 I highly recommend a box grater for this.
 Once you’ve set it down inside the bowl, the sturdy base will keep it in place so you can hold the top of it with one hand and grate the tomato with the other.
-I used this one, which has a rubber base, making it very stable!
+I used this one with a rubber base, making it very stable!

 Serving Suggestions